 How old was Joshua when he entered the Promised Land?

-The answer to Joshua’s age at the time he entered Palestine, the Jewish Promised Land, is found by comparing passages in the books of Numbers and Joshua.
+The answer to Joshua’s age at the time he entered Canaan, the Jewish Promised Land, is found by comparing passages in the books of Numbers and Joshua.
 However, passages from Exodus and Deuteronomy are also considered.

 Timeline of Events in Exodus

 At the beginning of the contest between Jehovah God and the gods of Egypt, we are told that Moses was 80 years old and Aaron was 83 years old.

 Moses was eighty years old and Aaron eighty-three, when they spoke to Pharaoh.
 Exodus 7:7 (NASB)